 The original principles are shared work, shared economy, and shared decision making.
 We want whole lives, with influence on our work and daily living.
 Today sustainability and self-sufficiency are equally important.

 We offer a safe and positive environment, especially for children.
 We have our own daycare, and older children can easily find others of the same age to play with.
 All the adults here know all the children and vice versa.
 They grow up in a both reassuring and challenging social context.

 Closeness to nature and things like horse riding, bee keeping, dairy cows, sheep and goats are part of our children's lives.

 We live in families or groups of residents in some 12 different houses on and around a 17th century castle in the middle of the estate.
-We eat lunch on workdays and dinners all days but wednesdays together in our newly renovated common dining room.
+We eat lunch on workdays and dinners all days but wednesdays together common dining room.

-Most of us work at home in one of the production groups such as our sustainable building company or service groups i.e., administration, kitchen, maintenance; some 20 people have jobs outside the community.
+Some of us work at home in one of the production groups such as the agruculture and the cattel or in our service groups i.e., administration, kitchen, maintenance; some 25 people have jobs outside the community.
 We employ a smaller number of persons from outside the community.
 Our basic production is organic farming including a dairy herd of 120 Jersey cows and 200 mother sheep.